sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 Notes:

+ITSG-33 ??

 Security and privacy methods and tools should be made available for all to ensure that this practice can be accomplished with the least barriers as possible.

+Maybe a small reminder that Open source technologies play an important role in securing traffic on the internet.
+OpenVPN, for instance is open source and maintain a high percentage of market share in this space.

+Open Source = Security Innovation

 ### Stay in control

 > We promote open standards and specifications that are implemented and distributed in OSS as a way to avoid vendor lock-in.

-Interoperability is of utmost importance to the ESDC and the GC.
+Interoperability is of utmost importance to ESDC and the GC.
 The key to interoperability is the use of well-established standards and specifications.
 To ensure our digital sovereignty and guarantee a level playing-field, for all future IT developments ESDC will promote standards and specifications that are implemented and distributed through OSS, and include this in its corporate governance approach.

 ## 6. Implementing the Strategy

 The GC is an enthusiastic user of and contributor to free and OSS.
-This "Open First" strategy will ensure that ESDC becomes even more involved.
+This "Open First" strategy will ensure that ESDC increases its use of OSS and open standards and by doing so works more in alignment with GC standards and policies.

 ### Current situation and lessons learned